Update (September 10, 2024): ‘Specifications’ updated.

 As for the STLA Large platform itself, Gilles said it “has outstanding fundamentals with the batteries nice and low, the EDM motors at the edges, allowing for a variety of wheel sizes, suspension heights, and width.”
 “All these components are out of the way allowing us to do just about whatever we want on the top surface,” the group-level design boss added.

 In announcements as recent as March 9, 2023, Stellantis describes STLA Large as a “BEV-centric” platform.
-According to a report MoparInsiders.com published on March 26, 2023, the next-gen Jeep Cherokee (codename: Jeep KM) will be available with a hybrid powertrain and a pure-electric powertrain.
+According to a report MoparInsiders.com published on March 26, 2023, the next-gen Jeep Cherokee will be available with a hybrid powertrain and a pure-electric powertrain.

-Stellantis is targeting a WLTP range of 500 miles for the EVs based on the STLA Large platform.
-Being a large, boxy SUV, the Jeep Cherokee Electric might settle for a much lower figure of 350-400 miles.
-The EPA-est. range could be just over 300 miles, which would still be decent.
-Given that it is a Jeep SUV, we anticipate that the high-spec variants will possess impressive off-road capabilities.
+Being a large, boxy SUV, the Jeep Cherokee Electric might settle for an EPA-est. range of 300-350 miles.
+Given that it is a Jeep SUV, we anticipate that the high-spec variants will possess impressive off-road capabilities, with Auto, Sport, Eco, Snow, and Sand modes that make the SUV usable on all terrains.

 Release date